 The following options are relevant to hotkeys:

 Obviously, none of these default settings are acceptable and must be changed.
-Perhaps most notably, frameskipping is not available by default at all and must be manually added to the .cfg file in whichever flavor (hold or toggle) you prefer (protip: "toggle" helps avoid accidentally triggering other hotkeys while mashing).
+Perhaps most notably, frameskipping is not available by default at all and must be manually added to the .cfg file in whichever flavor (hold or toggle) you prefer (protip: "toggle" helps avoid accidentally triggering other hotkeys while mashing through cutscenes).
 Further, switching savestate slots is bound by default to the D-pad, which is just bad and wrong.
-You can change these to two of the three remaining buttons on a PS controller by changing "_axis" to "_btn" and setting the values accordingly.
+You can change these to buttons by changing "_axis" to "_btn" and setting the values accordingly.

 The RetroArch menu option is worth special mention since it's where you need to go to change discs for Playstation games when prompted.
-Go to Quick Menu and then Disc Control.
+Go to Quick Menu and then to Disc Control.
 From there, select Disc Cycle Tray Status to open the (virtual) disc tray, set the Disc Index to the desired disc, then select Disc Cycle Tray Status again to close the tray and exit the Retroarch menu.
-Other than that, the only functions this menu serves are as a front-end to fuck around with filters (which I won't get into here) and a handy pause button for games that may otherwise be lacking one.
+Other than that, this menu serves are as a front-end to adjust game audio on the fly, create per-game button overrides (which live in \\retropie/configs/(SYSTEM)/(EMULATOR)/), fuck around with filters (which I won't get into here), and to act as a handy pause button for games that are otherwise lacking one.

 As for the hotkey activate button, it's ideally going to be a button that is rarely or never used during gameplay.
 Assuming the use of a Playstation controller, your best bet other than Select is L2, which is the least-used button by any Playstation game.
 If you're only putting NES/SNES-era games on your Pi, then L2 and R2 are (obviously) both completely free to use.